Chapter 3: Reversible Computing

 CNOT: The Controlled-NOT Gate

-The NOT gate alone cannot compute interesting functions - it only acts on one bit.
+The NOT gate alone cannot compute interesting functions - it only acts on one bit at a time.
 We need multi-bit reversible gates.
-The simplest is the CNOT (controlled-NOT) gate, which acts on two bits: a control bit and a target bit.
+The simplest and most important is the CNOT (controlled-NOT) gate, which acts on two bits: a control bit and a target bit.

 Control InTarget InControl OutTarget Out